-The end of summer, returning to school, and seasonal changes are all factors that can cause stress – and with stress can come an unwelcome guest: oral thrush, also known as oral candidiasis.
+The end of the holidays, the return to school, and the change of season are all factors that can trigger stress — and with it, an unwelcome visitor: oral thrush, also known as oral candidiasis.

 Oral Thrush: What Is It?